A brief biography: from sysadmin to sedition

 For most of his work as a technician, Mr. Snowden seemed fairly oblivious to the politics or human rights implications of his employers' global operations.
 He was professional, he was comfortable, he was if anything, apolitical.
 At one point, he even opined online that those who leak sensitive government material (like Bradley Manning's video of a US helicopter gunship assault on unarmed civilians and journalists in Iraq) ought to be castrated.
 In 2010, however, something altered his fundamental attitude to his work and the larger issue of government surveillance.
 His anonymous online commentary with others became more jaded and cynical in tone.
 First reflective, then critical, finally deeply concerned, he began to read about the plight of other US whistle-blowers raising the alarm about domestic surveillance, men like Mark Klein, Thomas Drake, William Binney and others.

 By 2012, he came to the realization that the American people had a right to know what their government was doing in their name.
-Using encrypted channels, he made contact with Laura Poitras, a US journalist and filmmaker examining secret government programs.
-Still an unknown quantity, he was then 'vetted' by security researcher and privacy advocate, Jacob Appelbaum.
+Using encrypted channels, he made contact with Laura Poitras, a US filmmaker examining secret government programs.
+Still an unknown quantity, he was then 'vetted' by an associated security researcher, Jacob Appelbaum.
 With that authenticity established, other linkages were made to reporters at the Guardian and Washington Post newspapers.
 In June 2013, Snowden left Hawaii with three laptop computers full of classified government documents, and the revelations began.

 What we know now: a technical summary